 Do not allow infants to co-sleep with another toddler or child

-Yes, the official DockATot web page says that.
+Yes, the official DockATot safety FAQ said that in 2018.
 Can you guess what DockATot's Instagram might show?

 Give yourself bonus points if you find the other hazard in this picture—yep, that looks like a comforter pulled halfway up the sleeping baby.

 On DockATot's web site, it lists 50 Ways to Use A DockATot.
 Believe it or not, #23 is "At the pool."

 Note: we blurred the face of the child and obscured the parent's Instagram account name.
 DockATot posted this picture without those redactions.

 What could possibly go wrong with having a baby sleep near a pool?
 Oh, yeah, this.

 DockATot has repeatedly posted pictures of infants sleeping next to a pool.
 Or in this case, on an elevated surface . . . next to a pool . . . on a cliff.